Understanding Cabinet Construction: Face Frame vs. Frameless Cabinets

 slim shaker drawers

-Face frame cabinet with drawers, painted
+Face frame cabinet with slim shaker doors and drawers, painted

 Partial Overlay Cabinets: